 Once you reach your Coast FIRE number, you may no longer need to make additional retirement contributions.
 Your investments keep growing while you focus on covering your current living expenses.

-How Does This Calculator Work?
+How Does a Coast FIRE Calculator Work?

-Coast FIRE vs FIRE
+Coast FIRE Number vs FIRE Number

 FIRE means you have enough money to retire today.